jpgimenez/craftbeerpiLCD/README.md

 ## Known Problems
 The LCD does not like temperature below 0°C (32°F).
 It becomes slow and can be damaged like brightness is no more homogen throughout the hole LCD area.

+When CBPi3 Mesh Steps are active and you restart CBPi3 the display will show nothing.
+Stop and restart the Mesh steps.

 ## Questions
 Questions can be posed in the Craftbeerpi Usergroup in Facebook or in the repository.